-You can spend your day soaking your bones and muscles in the hot water.
+You can spend your day in Arima Onsen Town soaking your bones and muscles in the hot water.
 The onsen’s waters contain trace elements of iron, believed to aid muscle aches.

 Besides bathing, there are other things to do in Arima Onsen Town.
 You can walk along charming alleyways and explore the winding paths that lead to temples & shrines.

 How to get to Arima Onsen Town

-Travelling by train from Osaka to Arima is not a direct trip.
-You need to take several trains to get there, but it typically only takes a little over an hour.
+Traveling by train from Osaka to Arima isn’t a direct trip.
+You need to take several trains to get there, but it typically only takes a little under two hours.
 Hop on a train from Osaka to Sanad and then to Arimaguchi.
 From there, you can transfer to Arima Onsen Town.

 If you want a direct route, you’ll need to get on a bus.
-There are several direct bus routes that travel from Osaka to Arima Onsen.
+Several direct bus routes travel from Osaka to Arima Onsen.
 The journey is usually about an hour.
-(NOTE: The buses tend to cost more than the trains due to their convenience.
+(NOTE: The buses tend to cost more than the trains due to their convenience.)

 There are several cities on the island that you can visit, depending on how early you arrive.
 Start with Awaji Yumebutai.
 It’s home to long walking paths, gardens, and the largest garden greenhouse in Japan.

-After walking through the parks, visit the main city.
-Sumoto is the biggest city on the island.
-It offers natural hot springs and is home to the famous Sumoto Castle.
+After walking through the parks, visit Sumoto, the biggest city on the island.
+Sumoto offers natural hot springs and is home to the famous Sumoto Castle.
 Although not one of Japan’s most impressive castles, Sumoto Castle is located on a rocky crag that offers beautiful views of the city and sea toward Kobe and Osaka.

 How to get to Awaji Island

-If you have your own vehicle or choose to take a taxi, you can cross the suspension bridge to reach the island.
-However, taking a taxi can be costly.
+If you have your own vehicle or take a taxi, you can cross the suspension bridge to reach Awaji Island.

-The easiest option is to take a ferry.
+The easiest option for most travelers, however, is to take a ferry.
 You can take a train from Osaka to Akashi.
 This should take about 40 minutes.
 You can then walk a few minutes to the port and ride a ferry to the island.
-The total trip takes just over an hour.
+The total trip should take just over an hour.